sourcerer-mike/crmp/CONTRIBUTE.md

 ### Labels

-People feel comfortable with lists that have at most five options to choose from.
+People feel comfortable with lists that have five to nine options to choose from as this is the measured limit of chunks our short-term memory can handle at once.
-To support you writing a good issue we choose these labels:
+To support you writing good issues we choose at most five labels:

 - **bug** - as simple as that.
   Something went wrong, data loss or other mistakes that the software makes.